Japan country brief

 Good relations with its neighbours are of vital interest to Japan.
 After the signing of a peace and friendship treaty with China in 1976, bilateral relations developed rapidly.
 Japan supported China's membership of the World Trade Organization (WTO).
 Cooperation between Japan and the Republic of Korea (ROK), including over the threat posed by the Democratic People's Republic of Korea (DPRK), is important in ensuring regional stability.
 A trilateral summit process established in 2008 provides Japan, China and the ROK with a forum for leaders-level dialogue — the eighth meeting was held in December 2019.
 Japanese and Chinese leaders last met bilaterally in Tokyo in June 2019 at the G20 Leaders' Summit.
 However, Japan's relationships with China and the ROK are complicated by territorial and historical issues.
 Japan and Russia are also negotiating to resolve a longstanding territorial dispute.

-Japan and India elevated their bilateral relationship to a 'special strategic and global partnership' in December 2015, and Prime Minister Modi and Prime Minister Abe held their last bilateral summit in October 2018.
+Japan and India elevated their bilateral relationship to a 'special strategic and global partnership' in December 2015, and Prime Minister Modi and then Prime Minister Abe held their last bilateral summit in October 2018.
 The two countries cooperate in many areas in the security and economic fields.

 Reflecting the importance Japan places on the Asia-Pacific region as a source of economic opportunities, its other priority relationships include those with ASEAN members and other regional countries.
 Japan also supports multilateral initiatives for enhanced dialogue and cooperation in the Asia-Pacific region, including Asia-Pacific Economic Cooperation (APEC), the East Asia Summit (EAS), the G20, the ASEAN Regional Forum (ARF) and ASEAN+3 (ASEAN members plus Japan, China and ROK).
 More broadly, Australia and Japan work closely in the United Nations.